Ionizing Radiation Profile

 Consumer products, such as televisions and radioluminescent clocks and watches, may emit ionizing radiation, although there are restrictions on the maximum allowable radioactivity in these products.

 Inhalation, ingestion, wound contamination, and dermal absorption are all potential routes of intaking ionizing radiation.

-CAREX Canada estimates that approximately 38,000 Canadians are exposed to ionizing radiation in their workplaces.
-The two largest industrial groups exposed are healthcare and nuclear power industries.
-In terms of occupation, the largest exposed groups were medical radiation technologists, followed by nurses.
+CAREX Canada estimates that 35,000-86,000 Canadians are exposed to ionizing radiation in their workplaces.
+The two largest industrial groups exposed are healthcare, and professional and scientific services industries.
+In terms of occupation, the largest exposed groups were nurses and aircrew members, followed by ward aids and orderlies.

 Occupational exposure to ionizing radiation may also occur in the military, in research laboratories, in other industries using radiography or radioactive materials, and as a result of industrial accidents.[1,4,20] Occupations exposed to natural sources of radiation above typical background levels include uranium, coal, and other underground miners, airline crews, and astronauts.[1,4]

 Canadians working in occupations involving exposure to radiation have been monitored by the National Dose Registry (NDR), which is maintained by the Radiation Protection Bureau of Health Canada, since the 1940s.
 Although exposure levels vary across occupations, the average annual radiation exposure of a monitored Canadian worker is approximately 0.2 mSv.

 For more information, see the occupational exposure estimate for ionizing radiation.